nimamahmoudi/ddsl_load_tester/README.md

 lt.custom_sensing = custom_sensing
 ```

+These values will appear in the measurements with a prefix of `custom_`.
 See the example file for a full implementation.